-President Tostenson stated that 225 voting members were present, creating a quorum.
-Tostenson invited everyone to stand and join in the singing of the National Anthem led by six Juniors from Milbank High School.
+President Tostenson stated that 253 voting members were present, creating a quorum.
+Tostenson invited everyone to stand and join in the singing of the National Anthem led by Nathan Loutsch.

-Pastor Robert Hansen, Pastor of American Lutheran Church of Milbank gave the invocation.
+Pastor Albert Meier, Pastor of Peace Lutheran Church of Milbank gave the invocation.

-Tostenson then introduced the Board of Directors, former employees and directors, and guests.
+Tostenson then introduced the Board of Directors, former directors and employees, and special guests.

 Tostenson called on Treasurer Krista Atyeo-Gortmaker to present the Treasurer’s Report.

-Tostenson introduced Bob Sahr, General Counsel for East River Electric Power Cooperative to present the East River report.
+Tostenson introduced Tom Boyko, General Manager of East River Electric Power Cooperative to present the East River report.

-Bob discussed the continued need for safety education for the public working near power lines.
+Boyko discussed the continued efforts of East River to provide safety education for the public working near power lines.
 He noted the trend of larger agriculture equipment being used and the increased potential of contact with overhead power lines.
 East River developed and released a farm safety marketing campaign with the goal to remind farmers to remain aware of electrical equipment when working on the farm.

 Tostenson called on Whetstone Valley General Manager, Dave Page for his report.

-Tostenson called on the Cooperative’s attorney, Harvey Oliver, to conduct the election of directors and a proposed bylaw amendment.
+Tostenson called on the Cooperative’s attorney, Harvey Oliver, to announce the results of the election of directors.

-General Manager, Page introduced all of the employees and presented two employees with service awards.
-Jon Christensen, Operations Manager for 10 years of service and Brian Davis, Journeyman Lineman for 5 years.
+General Manager, Page introduced all of the employees and presented four employees with service awards.
+Steph Trevett, Billing Clerk for 15 years of service; Audra Johnson, Accounting Clerk for 15 years of service; Chad Pollock, Electrician for 10 years of service and Marie Loutsch for 5 years of service.

-Page announced that Logan Meyer and Shelby Lee were chosen to participate in the 2018 Cooperative Youth Excursion to the Basin Electric facilities near Bismarck, North Dakota.
-Kylie Kasuske was chosen as the representative for the National Rural Electric Youth Rally in Washington, DC.
-Montana Swenson was congratulated as the 2018 winner of the Basin Electric/Whetstone Valley Electric $1,000 Scholarship for a member dependent.
+Page announced that Jenna Johnson & Korbin Leddy were chosen to participate in the 2019 Cooperative Youth Excursion to the Basin Electric facilities near Bismarck, North Dakota.
+Makenna Osowski was chosen as the representative for the National Rural Electric Youth Rally in Washington, DC.
+Antonia Block was congratulated as the 2019 winner of the Basin Electric/Whetstone Valley Electric $1,000 Scholarship for a member dependent.

 Tostenson called for any unfinished or new business from the floor.
 With no further business, and a motion and second from the floor, President Tostenson adjourned the meeting.

-There was a drawing for numerous door prizes with Janet Michlitsch of Milbank winning the grand prize of $500.
+There was a drawing for numerous door prizes with Scott Bassett of Wilmot winning the grand prize of $500.